 CED Stone Inspiring Beautiful Landscapes

-Post date: 20 Jul, 2016
+Post date: 24 Jul, 2016

 Often it is hard to find a garden space that can suit a large family and entertain guests the whole year through.
-It is a solution to this common problem that designer Pip Probert is bringing to this year’s RHS Flower Show Tatton Park, with her show garden ‘Through the Looking Glass’.
+It is a solution to this common problem that designer Pip Probert brought to this year’s RHS Flower Show Tatton Park, with her show garden ‘Through the Looking Glass’.

 Spread across two levels, the garden not only allows for the utilisation of space, but also allows the garden to be split into separate garden rooms, providing individual spaces with transparent divides.